-Currency fluctuations may affect costs of the Company's operations.
-Copper is sold throughout the world based principally on a US dollar price, but the majority of the Company's operating expenses are in non-US dollar currencies.
+Currency fluctuations may affect the Company's financial performance dollar currencies.
 Any appreciation of these non-US dollar currencies against the US dollar could negatively affect the Company's profitability, cash flows and financial position.
 The Company does not currently have a currency or copper hedging policy and does not have any hedges in place.
 Accordingly, the Company currently has no protection from declines in mineral prices and currency fluctuations.